pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 be instances of Mention from the [PROTON Extensions module] (http://ontotext.com/proton/).

+Furthermore, taxonomic name usages may be accompanied by strings such as "new. comb.", "new syn." and so on that have nomenclatural meaning.
+We view these as specialized classes of taxonomic name usages.
+In order to come up  with these specialized classes of taxonomic name usages, one approach would be to do a top-down study of the Codes of Zoological and Botanical nomenclature.
+We have, decided, however, to ground our ontology in the realities of our publishing practice and found the most widely used cases of taxonomic name usages by text mining the texts of over 5000 articles.
+Note that our bottom- up approach may still be combined by deriving the Code-inspired TNU's from our more general classes.

+Here's a list of the taxonomic name usages that we found and their abbreviations:

 **Def.
-1 (Taxon Name Usage):** *A taxonomic name usage is the mentioning of a taxon name in the text.
+6 (Taxonomic Name Usage):** *A taxonomic name usage is the mentioning of a taxon name in the text.
 A taxonomic concept label is taxonomic name usage followed by a citation of a reference to an expression:*

 ```